What is a Working with Children Check?

 - Work voluntarily in children schools, like in the classroom or cafeteria

-- Volunteering in any organisation that has direct or indirect contact with children
+- Volunteering in any organization that has direct or indirect contact with children

 In Which Industries Is a WWCC Mostly Required?